V E R Y M A N Y T H A N K S T O P H I L G Y F O R D

 You can choose one of them by clicking Sections at the top of this or any page, and then choosing what you want from the list.

 (1) ARTICLES IN THE BRAINTREE AND WITHAM TIMES:

-I started writing these articles in 2010 and am still doing them.
-The most recent one is usually put into this WordPress collection a month or two after it appears in the newspaper.
+I started writing these articles in 2010 and have stopped in 2018, at least for the time being. them.
+The most recent one was usually put into this WordPress collection a month or two after it appeared in the newspaper.